-Vaccinations are very important but few there re loads of myths attached to them which worries the parents about the potential for risks and long-term side effects.
-But today we debunk all the myths and get you the facts
+Vaccinations are very important but there are loads of myths attached to them which worries the parents about the risks and long-term side effects.
+But today we debunk all the myths and get you the facts right

 Vaccines can also cause reactions and they might cause the disease they are supposed to protect from

 No vaccine is 100 percent risk-free, and there are mere chances of side effects from it which nowhere means it is not safe for the child.
 One vaccine that we commonly think develops the actual disease is oral polio vaccine, as it contains live, weakened polio virus.
 But, vaccine-associated polio is rare, so, you do not need to fear before getting your child vaccinated.

 Since many kids are vaccinated, it is not important for every child to get it!